-Laser eye surgery is a procedure to correct your prescription by reshaping your cornea.
-The need for glasses occurs when there are imperfections on your cornea, preventing the eye from focusing effectively.
+Laser eye surgery is a procedure to correct your prescription by reshaping your cornea with the use of a high-tech bladeless laser.
+The need for glasses or lenses occurs when there are imperfections on your cornea, preventing the eye from focusing effectively.
 Laser eye surgery aims to smooth out these irregularities, leaving you with perfect vision.

 Lifetime Aftercare Guarantee